How to Add a User to Sudoers on Ubuntu 22.04 | 20.04

-Logging into the Ubuntu root account is critical when creating a new user with sudo privileges on Ubuntu.
-The root account is created during the installation process of Ubuntu and is accessible with a password set by the user.
-This password is necessary to create a new sudo user.
-It is important to ensure the root password is secure and only used when necessary, like when adding new sudo users.
+Logging into the Ubuntu root account proves critical for creating a new user with sudo privileges.
+The installation process of Ubuntu generates the root account, which is accessible with a user-set password necessary for creating a new sudo user.
+Ensure this password is secure and use it only when necessary, such as adding new sudo users.

-To switch to the root account, you can use the “su” command in the terminal.
+Switch to the root account using the “su” command in the terminal:

 su